Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/piv-objects.md

 See the [DataTag](xref:Yubico.YubiKey.Piv.Objects.PivDataObject.DataTag%2a) property.

-You will likely never have a use case in your application for using an alternate DataTag, but this feature is available for those rare cases when it can be useful.
+You will likely never have a use case in your application for an alternate DataTag, but this feature is available for those rare cases when it can be useful.
 For example, someone might want to use a specific CHUID for one application, and a different CHUID for a second application.
 Hence, there could be two CHUIDs stored on a single YubiKey, one under the CHUID DataTag and one under an alternate tag.

 Note that it can be dangerous to store data under an alternate DataTag, because some tags require the PIN to read and others do not.
 For example, if you store some sensitive data